 Part of avoiding the heat and the sun is to wake up early in order to work around the hottest part of the day.
 This means you might have a small breakfast when you wake up, around 7/8am and maybe have a small breakfast or “collazione.”
 Then having a slightly larger breakfast at 11pm, perhaps.

 In the morning Italians tend not to eat too much for breakfast, this is an old tradition as it means you can get more done in the early morning and by the time the sun is starting to get powerful around 11pm, you aren’t walking around with a stomach full of pasta.

-It’s become traditional in Italy that breakfast is built around coffee and pastries etc, many Italians even miss breakfast.
+It’s become traditional in Italy that breakfast is built around coffee and pastries etc., and many Italians even skip breakfast.